dr-joe-wirth/phantasm/docker_build_files/README.md

 If you have an annotated genome sequence but you do not know a suitable phylogenetic marker and you do not know which reference genomes would be appropriate to use, then PHANTASM can be run in two steps:

 1. PHANTASM uses 16S rRNA gene sequences to estimate a taxonomic placement, then prioritizes taxonomic breadth in order to find genes that coevolve with the input genome(s) and its relatives.
-2. The user Looks at the results of this analysis and selects a suitable phylogenetic marker(s).
+2. The user looks at the results of this analysis and selects a suitable phylogenetic marker(s).
 3. Using the selected marker(s), PHANTASM automatically selects a set of reference genomes and uses them to perform phylogenomic analyses.

 ### Optional: Bypassing the requirement for annotated 16S rRNA gene sequences in your input genome(s)

 By default, PHANTASM will attempt to extract the 16S rRNA gene sequence(s) from your input genome(s) by relying on its accurate annotation in your input genome.
 It searches this gene with blastn against the bacterial and archaeal 16S sequences from [NCBI's Targetted Loci database](https://www.ncbi.nlm.nih.gov/refseq/targetedloci/).
 The blast results are then used to approximate the taxonomic placement of the input genome(s).

 Annotated 16S rRNA gene sequences are not always available.
 It is possible for users to bypass this requirement by providing a file with NCBI Taxonomy IDs for the taxa that the input genomes may be related to.
-The specified taxa can be either any NCBI Taxonomy classification as long as it is of rank Family or below (eg. Genus and Species are acceptable, but Order and Class are not).
+The specified taxa can be any NCBI Taxonomy classification as long as it is of rank Family or below (ie. Species, Genus, and Family taxids are acceptable, but Order, Class, and Phylum are not).

-In order to bypass the 16S rRNA gene sequence requirement, you must provide these NCBI Taxonomy IDs a file named `taxids.txt` in the directory where you are calling PHANTASM (eg. `/mydata` in the examples below).
+In order to bypass the 16S rRNA gene sequence requirement, you must provide these NCBI Taxonomy IDs as a file named `taxids.txt` in the directory where you are calling PHANTASM (eg. `/mydata` in the examples below).
 The file must contain exactly one NCBI Taxonomy ID per line.
 The taxids provided by the user cannot exceed the rank Family.
 This methodology allows you to specify a collection of NCBI Taxonomy IDs that are somewhat related to the input genome(s).
 You are free to obtain these IDs in whatever method you best see fit.
 Ultimately, PHANTASM will use a suitable phylogenetic marker to refine the set of reference genomes.

-Keep in mind that annotated 16S rRNA gene sequences are **not** required if a phylogenetic marker and/or suitable reference genomes are already known (see sections 3.2 and 3.3 for more information).
+Keep in mind that annotated 16S rRNA gene sequences are **not** required if a phylogenetic marker and/or suitable reference genomes are already known (see sections [3.2](#32-option-2-unknown-reference-genomes-and-known-phylogenetic-markers) and [3.3](#33-option-3-known-reference-genomes) for more information).

 ### Step 1: Identifying putative phylogenetic markers. . .
 Make sure you are currently within the directory containing the gbff file (called `mydata` in this example)